 This Subject Guide is designed to help students of Philosophy learn about the resources and strategies needed to do research for their courses.
-Using the tabs along the top, learn about how to find different types of resources.
+Using the tabs to the left, learn about how to find different types of resources.

 From the SEP website - "From its inception, the Stanforf Encyclopedia of Philosophy (SEP) was designed so that each entry is maintained and kept up to date by an expert or group of experts in the field.
 All entries and substantive updates are refereed by the members of a distinguished Editorial Board before they are made public.
 Consequently, our dynamic reference work maintains academic standards while evolving and adapting in response to new research."

 "Most of the other encyclopedia projects available on the web lack some of the dynamic and scholarly features of the SEP.
 Either they (1) are costly and behind a subscription wall, invisible to search engines and so not as useful to academics and the general public; or (2) don't have an administrative system capable of screening new entries and updates prior to publication and ensuring that entries are responsive to new research, or (3) don't allow the authors/editors to directly contact the server to update/referee the content of the entries; or (4) lack a system of archives for stable, scholarly citation (thus, when entries change, the old content is just lost, and any citations to, or quotations from, prior content become impossible to verify), or (5) lack a university-based Advisory Board to vet the members of its Editorial Board.